learning-zone/react-basics/next-basics.md

 ## Q. What is a Server Action?

-Server Actions are async functions that run on the server and can be called directly from Client or Server Components.
-They eliminate the need for separate API routes for form handling and mutations.
+A **Server Action** is an asynchronous function executed securely on the server that can be called directly from both Client and Server Components.
+Built on top of React Requests/Actions, Server Actions allow you to handle data mutations, form submissions, and database changes without manually writing API endpoints (`route.ts`) or fetching data via standard client-side `fetch` requests.

+When a Server Action is triggered from the browser, Next.js automatically creates a secure, optimized POST request behind the scenes to execute the code on your server.

+**Example:**

 ```tsx
 // app/actions.ts